Highlands Water Protection and Planning Act New Jersey

 New Jersey’s Highlands Water Protection and Planning Act is an expansive regulatory framework specifically developed to protect the state’s essential natural resources.
 The Act applies to a region of more than 800,000 acres covering over 1,250 square miles and 88 municipalities in seven counties (Bergen, Hunterdon, Morris, Passaic, Somerset, Sussex and Warren) in Northern New Jersey.
 Among other things, the Highlands Region is an essential source of drinking water for half of the residents of the state.

 The Act is also a major factor in any kind of significant development in the region.
-Rutter & Roy is one of the few firms in the state with significant experience counseling clients whose projects implicate the Act and thus require working with the Highlands Water Protection and Planning Council, the body that administers the Act along with the New Jersey Department of Environmental Protection.
+Rutter & Roy is one of the few law firms in the state with significant experience counseling clients whose projects implicate the Act and thus require working with the Highlands Water Protection and Planning Council, the body that administers the Act along with the New Jersey Department of Environmental Protection.

 Experienced Highlands Water Protection and Planning Act Lawyers